EPCCed/Intro-to-HPC/content/Week6_Exercises/exercise1/index.md

 -   Compile and run serial code interactively.
 -   Submit serial and parallel programs to run using the batch system.

 The case study code for this exercise is a image sharpening program.
-The source code we will use is on this Github repo: [https://github.com/sfarr-epcc/sharpen](https://github.com/sfarr-epcc/sharpen)
+The source code we will use is on this [Github repository](https://github.com/EPCCed/EPCC-Exercises).

 ```{toctree}
 ---